11 Interesting Things To Do When You Feel Unproductive

 Feeling unproductive is allowed once in a while but you shouldn’t allow it to consume you.

-Know that it’s just a phase of life however you can use that period to do some other interesting things that are also pertinent to your mental state and well being.
+Know that it’s just a phase of life; however, you can use that period to do other interesting things that are also pertinent to your mental state and well-being.

-Here are 11 things that can help develop your skills and also enhance your productivity.
+Here are eleven things that can help develop your skills and also enhance your productivity.

 1. Cooking